 Serial.begin(9600); //open serial port at 9600 baud rate

 pinMode(A0, INPUT); //use A0 pin as input

 int temperature = Serial.readln(A0);//read tem and assign value to temperature variable

 Serial print not working ?

-Choose correct port, Board and then try again.
-Also make sure Arduino is connected to your computer.
+Choose the correct port, Board, and then try again.
+Also, make sure Arduino is connected to your computer.

 Serial write vs print

-Serial write is use to send data and Serial print is use to print on serial monitor.
+Serial write is used to send data and Serial print is used to print on the serial monitor.